codgician/seelies/slides/nix-intro/slides.md

 Two possibilities:

-- The closure is already in store or binary cache
+- The closure is already in store or binary cache,
-- It has to be built fresh
+- It has to be built fresh (then we infer the closure).

 :::